-The steps that follow describe how to configure this render farm environment.
+The steps that follow describe how to configure this render farm environment, with separate sections for Mac OS X Jaguar (page 7) and Mac OS X Panther (page 13).

 Assumptions for This Setup

 These setup steps assume the following:

 - You have read the essentials described in "Shake Qmaster Network Essentials" on page 2. - You have a DHCP server on your network. - For the Xserve, you have a static IP address that can be assigned within your DHCP subnet. - The cluster nodes will get their IP address from DHCP. - You have Apple Remote Desktop.